-County complete neighborhoods will include a variety of housing types with a variety of ownership opportunities, consistent with the desired character for the neighborhood.
-The existing and future complete neighborhoods already have the greatest diversity of housing and the greatest concentration of workforce housing in the community.
-Maintaining a diversity of housing types and styles (single family homes, duplexes, condos, small lots, small units, lofts and apartments), including deed restricted housing of all types, is an important component of creating complete neighborhoods in the County and meeting our community's housing goals.
+Complete neighborhoods will include a variety of housing types with a variety of ownership opportunities, consistent with the desired character for the neighborhood.
+The areas suitable for complete neighborhoods already have the greatest diversity of housing and the greatest concentration of workforce housing in the community.
+Maintaining a diversity of housing types and styles (single family homes, duplexes, condos, small lots, small units, lofts and apartments), including deed-restricted housing of all types, is an important component of creating complete neighborhoods and meeting our community's housing goal.

-Policy 3.2.e: Promote quality public spaces
+Policy 3.2.e: Promote quality public spaces in complete neighborhoods

 Public spaces are the building blocks of vital complete neighborhoods.
-The County will promote public spaces and civic facilities that are interesting, memorable, and reinforce the desired sense of community within the County's complete neighborhoods.
+The Town and County will promote public spaces and civic facilities that are interesting, memorable, and reinforce the desired sense of community within complete neighborhoods.
 Integrating fine arts professionals in the design of projects will be encouraged in order to create unique and visually engaging public spaces-including sidewalks and walkways, parks, outdoor squares, landscaped areas and public art.